drisDev8/E-commerce-Analysis/README.md

-## 📌 E-Commerce_Analysis_SQL_CaseStudy
+## 📌 E-Commerce_Analysis_SQL_Project
-This Case Study focuses on an e-commerce company facing challenges with tables i.e., customers, products, orders, order details, e-commerce company.
+This Project focuses on an e-commerce company facing challenges with tables i.e., customers, products, orders, order details, e-commerce company.
 Through a comprehensive data analysis approach using SQL, this case study aims to address key business problems and insights such as market segment analysis, high value products, sales trend, customer acquisition.

 ## 📂 Datasets Information
-The analysis for this case study is based on the following three datasets:
+The analysis for this Project is based on the following three datasets:
 1. Customers Dataset – Contains customer information including customer_id, name, and location.
 2. Products Dataset – Includes product details such as product_id, name, category, and price.
 3. Orders Dataset – Stores order information including order_id, order_date, customer_id, and total_amount.